Cargill to invest up to $500 million in Colombia food production

-BOGOTA Food producer Cargill Inc [CARG.UL] will invest between $300 million and $500 million in Colombia during the next five years, a company executive said on Thursday.
+BOGOTA (Reuters) - Food producer Cargill Inc [CARG.UL] will invest between $300 million and $500 million in Colombia during the next five years, a company executive said on Thursday.

 The company said last week that it had acquired Pollos El Bucanero SA, one of Colombia's largest meat producers, for an undisclosed sum.